Nik0661/Excel_QA_Agent/README.md

 # Excel QA Agent

-This small project refactors your notebook into a structured package and provides a Streamlit UI to ask questions about the sales and forecast Excel files.
+This small project provides a Streamlit UI to ask questions about the sales and forecast Excel files.

 Files added:
 - `agent_app/loader.py` — loads Excel files into pandas DataFrames.